Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 \frac{d^2 \theta}{dt^2} + \frac{g}{L} \theta = 0
 {% end %}

-## Oscillators

-Oscillators are a very important system in physics because, as mentioned previously, many systems from classical and even quantum mechanics can be approximated as a (oftentimes coupled) system of oscillators.
-In regions close to a potential well, a particle typically oscillates back and forth about the potential well,

 ### The damped oscillator

 A dampening force (such as drag) can be added to more realistically model an oscillator.
 A good approximation for the dampening force is a force proportional to velocity, such as $F_d = -bv$.
 Then Newton's second law becomes: